 Exclusive Benefit for Students & Alumni

 A career in web development requires a lifetime commitment to learning new skills and technologies.
 We hold elective workshops for students and alumni to help provide continuing education opportunities in various complementary topics.
 Every technology professional has heard the interview question, "Do you have experience with _?"
 This is our way of filling in the blank.

-Base tuition for the full-time bootcamp is $14,950.
-Base tuition for the part-time bootcamp is $9,950.
+Base tuition for all bootcamps is $9,500.
 A refundable $99 deposit is required to enroll.

-The remaining tuition may be paid in full before class starts, over 4 installments while in class, or financed over 3 to 15 years through one of our lending partners (though you're welcome to use your own if you'd prefer).
+The remaining tuition may be paid in full before class starts, with an installment plan while in class, or financed over 3 to 10 years through one of our lending partners (though you're welcome to use your own if you'd prefer).